ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 Topic models (and mixture models in general) are powerful tools in non-parametric estimation.
 However, quantities such as posterior mean and uncertainty are generally not interpretable for mixture models, because of their inherent label uncertainty.
 I am interested in producing meaningful summaries of posterior distributions over mixture models, and using these to construct further model pieces.

-This is joint work with my former PhD student Mariflor Vega-Carrasco and collaborators [Mirco Musolesi](https://www.mircomusolesi.org/), Rosie Prior and Jason O'Sullivan.
+This is joint work with my former PhD student Mariflor Vega-Carrasco and collaborators [Mirco Musolesi](https://www.mircomusolesi.org/), [Rosie Prior](https://www.linkedin.com/in/rosie-prior-96275024/) and [Jason O'Sullivan](https://www.linkedin.com/in/jason-o-sullivan/?originalSubdomain=uk) as part of our collaboration with [dunnhumby ltd](https://www.dunnhumby.com/)

 * M. Vega-Carrasco, J. O'Sullivan, R. Prior, I. Manolopoulou and M. Musolesi, [Modelling Grocery Retail Topic Distributions: Evaluation, Interpretability and Stability.](https://arxiv.org/abs/2005.10125)
 * M. Vega-Carrasco, M. Musolesi, J. O'Sullivan, R. Prior and I. Manolopoulou, Regional Topics in British Grocery Retail Transactions (submitted).